Covariant reggeization framework for diffraction. Part I: Hadronic tensors in Minkovsky space-time of any dimension: Expansion in terms of irreducible tensors

 \section{Expansion in terms of irreducible tensors}

-It is important to note, that in some models~\cite{CloseIn}-\cite{CloseOut} reggeon currents may be nonconserved, so, we can introduce general tensors in this case as expansions in terms of the above irreducible tensors: \begin{itemize} \labelitemi{$\bullet$} \item where
+It is important to note, that in some models~\cite{CloseIn}-\cite{CloseOut} reggeon currents may be nonconserved, so, we can introduce general tensors in this case as expansions in terms of the above irreducible tensors.